 1.01 Oklahoma State University, as a comprehensive land-grant university recognizes that the activities of its various academic colleges and departments, while stressing the total university mission, will differ substantially from one another in their attempts to serve the citizens of the state of Oklahoma, region and nation.
 The goal of the university is to provide an environment within which high quality academic instruction, research and extension may be expected to occur.
 The faculty and administration of the university recognize that excellence is based on productive interaction between professionally competent faculty and adequately prepared students; and such excellence can be facilitated through the nature of the workload assigned individual faculty members operating within the parameters of the departmental structures.
 The state law of Oklahoma recognizes the constitutional rights of the university regents to prescribe the terms and conditions of employment for university employees.
 Individual workloads fall within this category.
 Therefore, the intent of the following statement is to establish guidelines whereby departments may, within the limitations of available university resources and with the approval of the responsible academic dean, develop and administer faculty workload policies.

 The contributions of faculty as academic citizens propel the success of the University.
-The Workload Expectations Policy presented herein describes in general terms the categories of work into which faculty work is typically divided, for descriptive purposes.
+The Workload Expectations Policy presented herein describes in general terms the categories into which faculty work typically is divided, for descriptive purposes.
 While the description of what constitutes a typical faculty workload will vary according to the need of a program, department or school, and college, the definition of “equitable” workload will remain constant across the university.
 All faculty members are expected to contribute to the mission of the university, college, and unit, and will be evaluated in terms of their contributions.

 The descriptions of the workload policy are not meant to be confused with evaluative criteria, or with equivalent hours in a typical forty-hour work week, or any other common metric.
-The system does not equate clock hours with course credit hours or with course hour equivalents.
+Clock hours do not equate with course credit hours or with course hour equivalents.
 It should be recognized that the professional trajectory of a faculty member is developmental, in that each faculty member’s role shifts as he or she progresses and develops areas of excellence, while typically continuing to contribute in all areas.
 Growth and change will be negotiated between the faculty member and his or her supervisor, and should be reflected and recorded in each faculty member’s annual Appraisal and Development conversation and evaluative documentation.

 CATEGORIES OF FACULTY WORKLOAD